Frequently Asked Questions

 The majority of our dogs come from out-of-state transport programs, Underdog Express/TX and Mississippi Animal Project.
 Transferring them out of over-crowded shelters and into our adoption program saves two dogs – the one we pulled and the next one in need that now has an available kennel.

 Our local shelter community has not had the need to create this type of partnership/transfer program as shelters in the North East no longer face intake numbers that require euthanizing for space.
-Over the years we have, when needed, welcomed dogs from Dewitt Animal Hospital, Wanderers Rest Humane Association, CNY SPCA, Steven Swan Humane Society, Cortland Community SPCA, Cayuga County Dog Control, Town of Orwell Dog Control, Syracuse Dog Control, Volney Animal Control, Friends 4 Pound Paws, Veterinary Medical Center, Fairmount Animal Hospital, Marcellus Veterinary Hospital when help was needed and welcome local owner surrenders to ease the burden on our local shelters.
+Over the years we have, when needed, welcomed dogs from Dewitt Animal Hospital, Wanderers Rest Humane Association, CNY SPCA, Steven Swan Humane Society, Cortland Community SPCA, Cayuga County Dog Control, Town of Orwell Dog Control, Syracuse Dog Control, Volney Animal Control, Friends 4 Pound Paws, Veterinary Medical Center, Fairmount Animal Hospital, Marcellus Veterinary Hospital, B&R Bunkhouse when help was needed and welcome local owner surrenders to ease the burden on our local shelters.

 Love On Wheels is our partnership with Humane Tomorrow in Texas.
 The Love On Wheels partnership has been recognized by the Humane Society of the United States as having set the gold standard in transport rescue and we were honored to co-present a workshop at the HSUS 2015 Expo in New Orleans, LA.
 Intake numbers in Flower Mound, TX, have reduced to make this partnership no longer as needed as it once was.